Nitrokey/nitrokey-documentation/nethsm/nginx.rst

 ``ssl_certificate_key "engine:pkcs11:pkcs11:object=webserver;type=private";``

 .. note::
   You must generate the certificate separately and then upload it to the NetHSM.
-If the certificate on disk and the key in the NetHSM don't match Nginx won't start.
+If the certificate on disk and the key in the NetHSM don't match nginx won't start.

 libnethsm_pkcs11 Configuration
 ------------------------------